kingst/ecs150-projects/project4/README.md

   deciding which error checks go in the internal function vs the calling function.

+- For `ds3cat`, when you read data from your file system you're reading bytes, which is not NULL terminated.
+When you print the data, make sure that you NULL terminate the data before printing it to the screen.

 - To calculate the number of disk blocks given a file size, use this
   logic: